Trust-Ayeni/Anti-Ransomware/README.md

 # STEPS EXPLANATION
 - **STEP 1:**
-    >- :point_right:**Fetch files** to be encrypted from the specified drive (*In this case we specified a flash drive*).
+    >- :point_right: **Fetch files** to be encrypted from the specified drive (*In this case we specified a flash drive*).
     We'll use the os.walk() function from the os library, which, given a path, iterates over every possible path in the form of a tree, to get a list of the files         that need to be encrypted.
-    >- :point_right:After that, we **used pandas to specify unique extentions**.
+    >- :point_right: After that, we **used pandas to specify unique extentions**.
-    >- :point_right:**Obtain the drive's whole list of files along with their extensions**.
+    >- :point_right: **Obtain the drive's whole list of files along with their extensions**.
 To obtain a list of the files that require encryption, we'll use the os.walk() function from the os package, which, given a path, iterates through every potential path in the form of a tree.
 The following usage is described below:
     ```
     ListFiles = os.walk(str ('E:'))
     SplitTypes = []